TomPace101/nanopore_diffusion/notes.md

 Make simple things easy and complex things possible.

 And so this is where customization comes in.
-I can have a Request that enables new Requests in a Receiver.
+I can have a Request that enables new Requests in a Handler.
 It needs to be for a subsequent Request type.
-The customization points to python code defining the new Receiver(s), which defines what new Request type(s) it can handle.
+The customization points to python code defining the new Handler(s), which defines what new Request type(s) it can handle.

 And again, at top-level I want a script that can do this,